stevli/stevli.github.io/_posts/2022-01-02-the-secret-of-web-page-layout-1-display-attribute-of-css.md

 ## Flex Layout

 The latest layout is `flex` which can be understood as a grid layout without setting an explicit number of rows and columns.
 By default, all elements in the flex container are arranged sequentially from left to right.
-If we enable the wrap property (default is nowrap), the elements are automatically arranged in the second row after the first row is filled.
+If we enable the wrap attribute (default is nowrap), the elements are automatically arranged in the second row after the first row is filled.

-We set a container to use flex layout by setting `display: flex` and adjust the arrangement of elements inside the container by setting the properties like `flex-direction` and `flex-wrap`.
+We set a container to use flex layout by setting `display: flex` and adjust the arrangement of elements inside the container by setting the attributes like `flex-direction` and `flex-wrap`.
 For example:

 ```
 .flex-container {